Risks of IVF

 - reduce your amount (dose) of hormone (FSH) injection

-- follow the short protocol for stimulating eggs
+- follow the short protocol for stimulating ovaries

 - monitor you closely when you take your hormone injections by checking your blood hormone level and doing scans